dataGriff/SQLServerIndexes/ReadMe.md

 The following demonstration shows some examples of indexing strategy in a read heavy (OLAP) environment.
 Remember these are purely for demonstrative purposes and your indexing strategy may be different depending on your architecture.
-Always remember indexes used correctly can speed up reads, but may have an overhead on maintainance of them and can degade data writing operations.
+Always remember indexes used correctly can speed up reads, but may have an overhead on maintenance of them and can degrade data writing operations.

 ## Overview